AndrewBloom/ORB_SLAM3/README.md

 We provide some examples to process input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
 Building these examples is optional.
 These have been tested with ROS Melodic under Ubuntu 18.04.

+## ROS on UBUNTU 23.10
+The strategy used to compile on Ubuntu 23.10 is to use `multipass` to create a virtual machine that has ROS noetic already setup.
+Following some steps to create the environment needed.

+sudo snap install multipass
+multipass launch ros-noetic --name noetic-vm multipass set local.noetic-vm.memory=16G multipass shell noetic-vm in the vm shell set path as export ROS_PACKAGE_PATH=/opt/ros/noetic/share:/home/ubuntu/sw_develop/ORB_SLAM3/Examples/ROS/ORB_SLAM3

+Refer to the guide at https://ubuntu.com//blog/ros-development-on-linux-windows-and-macos for other useful commands for multipass

 # 3. Building ORB-SLAM3 library and examples

 Clone the repository: